pynufft/pynufft/README.md

 ### Acknowledgements

-pynufft was funded by the Ministry of Science and Technology, Taiwan, Cambridge Commonwealth, European and International Trust (Cambridge, UK), and Ministry of Education, Taiwan.
+PyNufft was funded by the Cambridge Commonwealth, European and International Trust (Cambridge, UK), and Ministry of Education, Taiwan.

+We gratefully acknowledge the support of NVIDIA Corporation with the donation of a Titan X Pascal and a Quadro P6000 GPU used for this research.

 If you find pynufft useful, please cite: